ciaranoceallaigh96/gwas_tutorial/trial_2.md

 genetic_matrix_10 <- merge(genetic_matrix_9, prs, by.x="IID", by.y ="IID")
 ```

-The PRS is a little hard to interpret.....maybe if we plot out the PRS distribution in cases vs. controls we can get a better feel for how well we can predict case status.
+The PRS is a little hard to interpret...maybe if we plot out the PRS distribution in cases vs. controls we can get a better feel for how well we can predict case status.

 ```
 ggplot(genetic_matrix_10, aes(x = SCORE, fill = as.factor(PHENOTYPE))) +